|

 To run as a blog, the site owner posts their content (e.g. uploads it) via a browser interface, directly to the website.
 The material normally consists of news, views, commentary, diary-type material, and so forth.
 It is usually text but images are catered for as well.
 Many specific user types are perfectly catered for by a blog; one example is a journalist, who can easily write an online column with one of these tools.

-A blog can operate as a one-way news column model, as seen - or it can function as a two-way device whereby readers can respond.
+A blog can operate as a one-way news column model, or it can function as a two-way device whereby readers can respond.
 This is a successful operational mode as it develops a conversation type of environment.
-Readers fill in a comments form at the foot of the page, and can repond to the original author's material, or to other commenters.
+Readers fill in a comments form at the foot of the page, and can respond to the original author's material, or to other commenters.

 This operational mode has developed into a whole social scene and business PR tool.
-A measurable percentage of Internet activity is centered around this type of website.
+A measurable percentage of Internet activity is centred around this type of website.
 Numerous applications have been developed to work in this space, and plugins for the main applications are announced daily.
 Such plugins provide additional features and functions; even to the extent that now, the original form of the applications has changed - and the influence of blogging on the entire Net has changed the environment to a certain extent.
+Journalism, or popular commentary, has moved online to a great extent now.

 Blog apps can be simple and skinny content publishing tools; or extended apps that approach a CMS in appearance if not functionality.
 This process depends to a great extent on two things: how far the owner wishes to go down this road, together with how great their expertise (or budget); and to what extent the original application is extendable by plugins.